Corporate Governance Report and Declaration on Corporate Management

 The Executive Committee prepares the Supervisory Board’s personnel decisions, especially the appointment and dismissal of Executive Board members and the nomination of the president & CEO.
-In addition, it deals with contracts with Executive Board members and develops the system for Executive Board compensation, on the basis of which the meeting of the full Supervisory Board determines the compensation payable to Executive Board members.
+In addition, it negotiates contracts with Executive Board members and develops a compensation system that the full Supervisory Board then uses as a basis for determining the compensation for Executive Board members.
 The Executive Committee consists of the Chairman of the Supervisory Board, Dr. Peter-Alexander Wacker, and Supervisory Board members Anton Eisenacker and Franz-Josef Kortüm.

 The Audit Committee does the groundwork for the Supervisory Board’s decisions on the adoption of the annual financial statements and the approval of the consolidated financial statements.
 Its work also includes an audit of the consolidated interim financial statements for the first half-year, discussion of the quarterly reports, and issues involving risk management.
 In connection with this, the committee is obliged to pre-audit the annual financial statements, the consolidated financial statements, the combined management report and the proposal for the appropriation of profits.
 In particular, this committee monitors the accounting processes, the company’s compliance with laws and regulations, and the effectiveness of the internal control, risk management and auditing systems.
 It performs these tasks in close cooperation with the external auditors.
 The Audit Committee also prepares the agreement with the external auditors and takes suitable steps to monitor the auditors’ independence and the services they deliver.
 On this basis, it gives the Supervisory Board a recommendation as to which auditors it should propose to the Annual Shareholders’ Meeting.
-The members of this committee are Dr. Bernd W. Voss, Dr. Peter-Alexander Wacker and Anton Eisenacker.
-The chairman of the Audit Committee is Dr. Bernd W. Voss, who was unable to perform this task in 2014 due to personal reasons.
-Therefore, the Supervisory Board elected Franz-Josef Kortüm, an independent Supervisory Board member, to stand in for Dr. Voss on the Audit Committee and to act as that committee’s chairman.
-With a degree in management and due to his many years of professional experience, most recently as CEO of Webasto SE, Mr. Kortüm has special expertise and experience in the fields of accounting and auditing.
+The members of this committee are Franz-Josef Kortüm, Dr. Peter-Alexander Wacker and Anton Eisenacker.
+The chairman of the Audit Committee is Franz-Josef Kortüm.

 The Group also has a statutory Mediation Committee, the tasks of which are stipulated by German law.
-Chaired by Dr. Peter-Alexander Wacker, this committee also consists of Anton Eisenacker, Franz-Josef Kortüm and Manfred Köppl.
-The committee is chaired by Dr. Peter-Alexander Wacker.
+This committee consists of Dr. Peter-Alexander Wacker, Anton Eisenacker, Franz-Josef Kortüm and Manfred Köppl.
+It is chaired by Dr. Peter-Alexander Wacker.